 6.3.
 PSPS Planned Communications.
-Table 6-1, BVES PSPS Communications Template Listing, are to be prepared by the Public Purpose Program Coordinator and be preapproved through the President well ahead of expected PSPS events such that BVES staff may quickly initiate effective communications with stakeholders during a PSPS event.
+Table 6-1, BVES PSPS Communications Template Listing, are to be prepared by the Customer Program Specialist and be preapproved through the President well ahead of expected PSPS events such that BVES staff may quickly initiate effective communications with stakeholders during a PSPS event.
 The templates are designed to provide a standard "fill in the blank" notice that may be amended depending on the specific situation as applicable.
 Templates shall initially be reviewed and edited as applicable by BVES's public relations contractor.
 Additionally, the templates shall be reviewed annually and/or when lessons learned indicate changes to the templates are appropriate.

 Table 6-1: BVES PSPS Communications Template Listing Template Content Media Recipients 4-Day Alert Provides notice of continuing and consistent forecasted extreme fire threat weather and conditions, which may lead to possible BVES directed PSPS and/or SCE directed PSPS.
-Also, provides anticipated impacts on BVES Customers and direction of event. • Email Local Government, Agencies, and Partner Organizations (Includes emergency management community and first responders, CALOES, county and local governments, independent living centers, and representatives of people/communities with access and function needs).
+Also, provides anticipated impacts on BVES Customers and direction of event. • Email Local Government, Agencies, and Partner Organizations (Includes emergency management community and first responders, CALOES, county and local governments, independent living centers, and representatives of people/communities with access and function needs), and customers (including medical baseline and behind-the-meter).